Talk about testing your emotions. And your relationship with your lifetime partner.

 Back at your computer you upload that photograph and make your posting on your preferred sites.

 Now help me understand how you’d expect a buyer to get excited about your car, with all this negligence put in to showing it off?
 If the concern is not the condition of the car, it is the upkeep of the car.
 That is if any of the images look clear enough, to begin with.
 Remember lighting was dim at best when you walked in.

 Next to your car posting there are another 3 Bentleys, all sparkling clean, enticing.
 Each comes with 25 shiny photos of a polished, well cared gem, interior even cleaner.
-The prospective buyers gets this uplifting feeling just flipping through the photos, zooming in to view things in detail, enabled through the well lit, high resolution shots.
+The prospective buyers get this uplifting feeling just flipping through the photos, zooming in to view things in detail, enabled through the well lit, high resolution shots.
 A video of the vehicle is also set up, to make things even more appealing.
-The buyer then get set to make a call to inquire further or come down to for a test drive.
+The buyers then get set to make a call to inquire further or come down for a test drive.

 Meanwhile you sit for days or months wondering why your car isn’t selling.
 And, if you get the adhoc call, you get frustrated with wholesale agents only calling and trying to low ball you.